torahappy/easyrpg-web/README.md

 ## Set up a server with API

-You can setup a FastAPI server, which serves EasyRPG build and utility API.
+You can setup a FastAPI server, which serves the main EasyRPG app, game giles, and the utility API altogether.
 The server will start on port 9000.
+Visit `http://localhost:9000/?game=<gamename>` and enjoy the game!

 Currently, the utility API only have a feature to record debugging logs.
-Currently, i'm developing the cloud save sync feature.
+There will be more functionality (such as cloud file sync) in the future.

 1. `cd api`
 2. `python -m venv venv`